Welcome to the 5th Annual

 Friends in Public Health:

 In each of the past 4 years, the CPH Foundation has flown our winners to the Nation's Capitol to commended and applauded their efforts at a congressional reception.
 We introduced our winners to legislators and policy leaders during a day of meetings so their work can be better understood.
-We cannot wait to do it again!
+We cannot wait to do it again on December 11, 2014!

-The stories our Unsung Heroes tell serve as examples of the type of work being done at the local, state, and international level by public health leaders across the nation each and every day.
+The stories our Unsung Heroes tell serve as examples of the type of work being done every day at the local, state, and international level by public health leaders across the nation.

-Nomination forms are due into our office no later than Monday, Novmember 3, 2014.
-Our two public health award nomination forms can be found here (one form is used for both awards), while our media nomination form can be found at this link.
+Our two public health award nomination forms can be found here (one form covers both awards), while our media nomination form can be found at this link.
 More information on all three awards can be found below.

 Please let us take a moment to thank AbbVie, our 2014 Unsung Heroes of Public Health Awards sponsor - and the the Heroes Award sponsor for the second year in a row.
 AbbVie's support continues to make our recognition of these tremendous public health heroes possible.

 The CPH Foundation's Rock in the Pond Award recognizes an individual for outstanding work on a community-based or state-wide public health effort that produced significant positive health outcomes.
 Those nominating a colleague for this award should be sure to highlight the positive outcomes the program or idea produced.

 Our Wavemaker Award also recognizes a visionary whose work on a large-scale multi-state, regional, national or international public health program has successfully impacted a major public health challenge.
 Here too, CPHF is eager to hear of the outcomes that resulted from the program.